John Addington Symonds: Homosexual writings

-Over a century after Symonds's death, in 2007, his first work on homosexuality, Soldier Love and Related Matter, was finally published by Andrew Dakyns (grandson of Symonds' associate, Henry Graham Dakyns), in Eastbourne, E. Sussex, England.
+Over a century after Symonds's death, in 2007, his first work on homosexuality, Soldier Love and Related Matter, was finally published by Andrew Dakyns (grandson of Symonds's associate, Henry Graham Dakyns), in Eastbourne, E. Sussex, England.
 Soldier Love, or Soldatenliebe since it was limited to a German edition.
-Symonds' English text is lost.
+Symonds's English text is lost.
 This translation and edition by Dakyns is the only version ever to appear in the author's own language.